adarnimrod/yamltool/README.rst

 .. code:: shell

-   usage: yt [-h] [infile] [outfile]
+    usage: yt [-h] [-i] [files ...]

     YAML tool, a clone of the json.tool Python module for YAML.

     This tool provides a simple command line interface to validate and pretty-print YAML documents while trying to preserve as much as possible from the original documents (like comments and anchors).

     positional arguments:
-     infile      a YAML file to be validated or pretty-printed outfile     write the output of infile to outfile
+      files           a YAML file to be validated or pretty-printed

     optional arguments:
-       -h, --help  show this help message and exit
+      -h, --help      show this help message and exit -i, --in-place  Perform the pretty-print in place, overwriting the existing files.

+    When enabling --in-place, all files are processed as input files.
+    When --in-place is not enabled and there are more then 2 files passed, the last files is considered as the output file.
+If you wish to pretty-print multiple files and output to standard out, specify the last file as "-" .
+    Please note that specifying multiple input files will concatenate them, resulting in a single file that has multiple documents.

 License
 -------